Soil conditioner

 A soil conditioner is a product which is added to soil to improve the soil’s physical qualities, usually its fertility (ability to provide nutrition for plants) and sometimes its mechanics.
 In general usage, the term "soil conditioner" is often thought of as a subset of the category soil amendments (or soil improvement, soil condition), which more often is understood to include a wide range of fertilizers and non-organic materials.
+In the context of construction soil conditioning is also called soil stabilization.

 Soil conditioners can be used to improve poor soils, or to rebuild soils which have been damaged by improper soil management.
 They can make poor soils more usable, and can be used to maintain soils in peak condition.

 Composition

 A wide variety of materials have been described as soil conditioners due to their ability to improve soil quality.
-Some examples include biochar, bone meal, blood meal, coffee grounds, compost, compost tea, coir, manure, straw, peat, sphagnum moss, vermiculite, sulfur, lime, hydroabsorbant polymers, and biosolids.
+Some examples include biochar, bone meal, blood meal, coffee grounds, compost, compost tea, coir, manure, straw, peat, sphagnum moss, vermiculite, sulfur, lime, hydroabsorbant polymers, biosolids, and rock flour.

 Many soil conditioners come in the form of certified organic products, for people concerned with maintaining organic crops or organic gardens.
 Soil conditioners of almost every description are readily available from online stores or local nurseries as well as garden supply stores.